AI Research — 2026 Update

 DeepSeek's research program has produced breakthroughs in open-source reasoning that challenge the assumption that frontier capabilities require frontier budgets.
 The DeepSeek-R1 model demonstrated that reinforcement learning applied to reasoning traces could produce chain-of-thought capabilities competitive with closed-source models at a fraction of the training cost.
 The subsequent DeepSeek-V3 Technical Report (2024) described architectural innovations — including Multi-Head Latent Attention (MLA) and DeepSeekMoE with auxiliary-loss-free load balancing — that enabled training a 671B-parameter Mixture-of-Experts model for approximately $5.5 million in compute, an order of magnitude less than comparable models.

-The benchmark results confirm the magnitude of this shift.
-DeepSeek-R1 achieves 97.3% on MATH-500, 90.8% on MMLU, and 84.0% on MMLU-Pro — performing on par with OpenAI's o1-1217 on mathematical reasoning while being fully open-source and open-weight.
+The R1-era benchmark results remain instructive for understanding the baseline: DeepSeek-R1 achieves 97.3% on MATH-500, 90.8% on MMLU, and 84.0% on MMLU-Pro — performing on par with OpenAI's o1-1217 on mathematical reasoning while being fully open-weight.
 On competitive programming, DeepSeek-R1 reaches a 2,029 Elo rating on Codeforces, outperforming 96.3% of human participants.
 The distillation methodology is particularly significant for practitioners: reasoning capabilities from the large R1 model can be systematically transferred to smaller models, enabling deployment of strong reasoning capability on constrained infrastructure — a pattern directly exploited in OpenClaw's model routing strategy.

 OpenAI pioneered the application of reinforcement learning to reasoning optimization.
 The o1 model family represents a paradigm shift: rather than improving performance by scaling training compute, o1 improves performance by scaling inference compute.
 The model "thinks" for longer on harder problems, allocating more reasoning steps to tasks that require them. o3 extended this approach with improved efficiency and broader task coverage, achieving state-of-the-art results on STEM reasoning, competitive programming, and complex multi-step planning tasks.